SalmanGassem/Usecase-7/README.md

 # Usecase-7

-### Both Streamlit and the FastAPI are publicly hosted.
+### Both Streamlit and FastAPI are publicly hosted.

 ### The integration of both has been done under the "Predict" page in the streamlit.